-For matured companies, which need little capex or capital expenditure to grow business, mostly because the growth of business rate is dropping, may have a high payout ratio.
+For mature companies, which need little CAPEX or capital expenditure to grow business, mainly because the business rate is dropping, may have a high payout ratio.
 And that might be a good thing for investors to receive the cash.
-The investor can deploy the cash else where and grow it faster.
+The investor can deploy the money elsewhere and grow it faster.

-You can buy stuff you want with the dividend you get or simply buy more stocks or bonds.
-IF the company is not growing, that means there is a little chance of PE expansion, so little chance of stock price increase.
-In that case you should take the cash you receive as dividend and invest that in high growth companies for better return on capital.
+You can buy the stuff you want with the dividend you get or buy more stocks or bonds.
+IF the company is not growing, there is a slight chance of PE expansion, so little chance of stock price increase.
+In that case, you should take the cash you receive as a dividend and invest that in high-growth companies for a better return on capital.

 Why Allow Dividends In Debt-Ridden Companies?

-In a publicly held company, the stakeholders decide if they want to pay out dividends to the investors instead of paying down debts.
+In a publicly held company, the stakeholders decide to pay out dividends to the investors instead of paying down debts.
 There are many reasons why they choose to do that.
 The cost of debt is often low.
-Mainly because the interest is so low now, companies can borrow for very little cost.
+Mainly because the interest is very low now, companies can borrow for minimal cost.
 And the effective cost of debt goes down because the interest paid on debt gets deducted for earning, which reduces the tax burden on the company.

 Income investors love stocks that pay dividends.
-That is why in 2007 – 2008 GM was borrowing money to pay out dividends, which was an awful decision.
+That is why in 2007 – 2008, GM was borrowing money to pay out dividends, which was an awful decision.
 But, dividends are a great passive income source.
-Many retirees actually depend on dividends for income.
+Many retirees depend on dividends for income.

 In my opinion, I do not prefer companies with too much debt.
 Usually, debt kills companies.
-As we witnessed during the coronavirus crisis, the companies that took debt to buyback shares were the first ones to ask for a bailout.
-So, evidently the debt-ridden companies are not reliable businesses at all.
+As we witnessed during the coronavirus crisis, the companies that took debt to buy back shares were the first ones to ask for a bailout.
+So, the debt-ridden companies are not reliable businesses at all.

 Is It Good If The Payout Ratio Goes Up?

 Many income investors would like to see to payout ratio going up.
-That will mean the business chose to retain less and distribute more money among shareholders.
+That will mean the business chooses to retain less and distribute more money among shareholders.

-If this is a growing company, then a growing dividend payout ratio might disappoint the growth investors.
+If this is a growing company, then an ever-increasing dividend payout ratio might disappoint the growth investors.
 Because this might signal that company is not being able to reinvest all the cash in the business.
 Or the growth is simply slowing down.
-Either way, this might be a prudent decision to pay out more cash to investors instead of retaining the cash.
+Either way, this might be a prudent decision to pay out more money to investors instead of retaining the cash.